Empty

 As with any intervention or change to patient care, adequate education and support should be provided to the person receiving care and their support network.
 Education and support are important for people caring for someone at home who has a syringe driver.
 Caring@home provides online education for nurses on supporting carers to manage subcutaneous medicines.

-Learning about syringe drivers
+Learning about syringe pumps

 For online education on using the NIKI T34™, T34™ & BodyGuard™ T syringe pumps visit PallConsult, an initiative of Queensland Health.